-The following descriptions shall apply whenever a specific gait is called for: -
+The following descriptions shall apply whenever a specific gait is called for: - cadenced and balanced strides.
+Rhythm is considered more essential than speed.
+The trot is always free, active and with regular steps.

 Walk - four beat, a forward walk, rhythmical and flat footed.
 Extremely slow or lateral or jiggy gaits to be penalised.